Skip to content

 3. HOLLOW MICRONEEDLES

 Hollow microneedles can puncture the skin and deliver drugs from a drug reservoir.
-Because of their empty insides, hollow microneedles facilitate the flow of the drug solution down through the needle and into the skin.
-Like coated microneedles, they simplify the application into a simple, one-step process but are eventually removed from the body.
+Thanks to their hollow interiors, these microneedles facilitate the flow of the drug solution down through the needle and into the skin.
+Like coated microneedles, they simplify the application into a simple, one-step process.
+Afterwards, you remove them from the body.

-The disadvantage of using hollow microneedles is that they can cause leakage and clogging.
-Yet, they are highly applicable to disease diagnosis practices and can deliver large doses of drug solutions.
+Hollow microneedles can cause leakage and clogging; however, they are highly applicable to disease diagnosis and can deliver large doses of drug solutions.

 4. DISSOLVABLE MICRONEEDLES